ChipCE/WiFiMan/README.md

 - void disableMqttConfig()
     Disable MQTT configuration in web UI.
 - void setConnectDelay(unsigned int delayms)
-    set delay between connects attempts.
+    Set delay between connects attempts.
 The default value is 500ms.
+- void setExtFunc(void (*f)(void))
+    Set external function.
+This function will be called in the main loop of WiFiMan.
+The ideal is to have some control when the esp8266 trying to connect to WiFi or in AP mode.
+Becareful when putting delay into the external function.
+Check the extFunction example for more detail.

 ### Get config parameters
 - String getWifiSsid();